rockmonkey4004/rockmonkey4004.github.io/_posts/2020-12-21-Paleo-Toffee_Free.md

 permalink:
 published: true
 ---
 Rich buttery toffee and melted chocolate all without refined sugar?
-What could be better.
-Seriously though, this dessert has all the Christmas feels and is such a decadent treat for neighbors, family or yourself!
+What could be better?
+Seriously though, this dessert has all the Christmas feels and is such a decadent treat for neighbors, family, or yourself!

-I had multiple failed attempts before perfecting this recipe, so please take the time to read my tips before making it!
-I promise though, the arm workout is worth the end result.
+I had multiple failed attempts before perfecting this recipe so please take the time to read my tips before making it!
+I promise the arm workout is worth the end result.

 Ready in 30 minutes